 Let’s put that into perspective shall we?
 If auto-theft was a functioning business, it would rank just above Macdonalds based on it’s market capitalisation on the biggest companies of america list.

 It really doesn’t matter if you have a Ferrari or Ford, your car is a target.
 Criminals can receive up to three times more for your car being dismantled and selling the parts on than for selling it as a fully functional vehicle.
-Ridiculous I know, but the 10 most stolen types of cars in the States are valued under $10,000.

 Therefore we need to do our best to stop our vehicle becoming such an attractive proposition for that mischievous little scamp with a passion for all things criminal.
-It’s time to take the steering wheel lock out of the armoury and start using it.
+It’s time to take the steering wheel lock out of the armory and start using it.
 It’s time to take the steering wheel lock serious.

 Incidentally, should you find your vehicle is stolen, this is a good piece on How To Recover A Stolen Car—I used it when my car disappeared.